-Automatic password setup will store the hash in jupyter\notebook\config.json while this method store in in jupyter\notebook\config.py.
-The .json configuration options take precedence over the .py one, thus the manual password may not take effect if the Json file as a password set.
+Automatic password setup will store the hash in jupyter\notebook\config.json while this method stores the hash in jupyter\notebook\config.py.
+The .json configuration options take precedence over the .py one, thus the manual password may not take effect if the Json file has a password set.

-6.1.5 Using SSL for encrypted communication
+9.1.5 Using SSL for encrypted communication